How downtime can actually help you—and your business—grow.

 Your clients may not be actively working with you right now, but that doesn’t mean you don’t need to nurture the relationship.

-If you have clients who employ you on a regular basis, it’s important to keep in touch with them right now.
+If you have clients who employ you on a regular basis, it’s important to still keep in touch.
 Plan to touch base once every few weeks to see how they’re doing and give them an update on your company and what’s happening.
 Continuing to check-in, even when they’re not paying you or working on any active projects, will show your clients that you value the relationship and don’t just see them as a dollar sign.

 … And Your Network

 When you’re in the midst of a slowdown, it can feel like you’re the only person going through it.
 But the truth is, you’re in good company.
-Many people, businesses, and entrepreneurs are experiencing business downtime right now—whether they haven’t fully recovered from the impact of COVID or have recently been laid off.
+Many people, businesses, and entrepreneurs experience business downtime on the same cycles.

 Use this slowdown as an opportunity to get in touch with people in your network.
 Reach out to former colleagues to see how they’re doing.
 Touch base with other local small business owners to talk about their products or services, any potential partnership opportunities, or new ways to reach your customers.
-Hop on LinkedIn to offer support to other companies or provide mentorship to new entrepreneurs who are in a similar situation—and trying to navigate unplanned downtime for the first time.
+Hop on LinkedIn to offer support to other companies or provide mentorship to new entrepreneurs who are in a similar situation.

-Not only will keeping in touch with your network make you feel less alone during this period, but it could also lead to new business connections or opportunities—which will ultimately benefit you when things return to normal.
+Not only will keeping in touch with your network make you feel less alone during this period, but it could also lead to new business connections or opportunities—which will ultimately benefit you when business bounces back.

 Keep Your Team Motivated